 An essay plan and a plan for the report may be submitted to the Tutor, through the VLE, for initial guidance on constructing an analysis and argument.
+The essay plan and the plan for the report must not exceed 500 words in length.
 Students are required to submit their final essay and report through the ICE VLE and feedback is provided online.
 Equal weighting will be given to both assignments for the award of credit.
-Students will receive a grade for each assignment (after moderation) and an overall course grade upon the completion of the Certificate in Social Sciences.
+Students will receive a grade for each assignment (after moderation) and an overall course grade upon the completion of the Certificate in Sociology, Politics and Psychology.